ravicm/blackJack/README.md

 This contains  interfaces to extension points of the game.
 A sample class has been provided and used.
 You can choose to extend the game by implementing the provided interfaces.
 A brief description of extenstion points is given below:

-1. Playing strategy (Interface: Simulator): Given a hand, one card of dealer.
+1. Playing strategy (Interface: Simulator): Given a hand and one card of dealer.
 You can plan to take a hit or stand by implementing Simulator to say Yes/No for hit/stand.
 Sample simulators included are:

-   a.
-Random simulator (Class: RandomSimulator) choses Hit/Stand randomly.
+  1. Random simulator (Class: RandomSimulator) choses Hit/Stand randomly.
-   b.
-Smart simulator (Class: SmartSimulator) is not completely implemented but the idea is to let you decide intellegintly based on hand and dealer card.
+  2. Smart simulator (Class: SmartSimulator) is not completely implemented but the idea is to let you decide intellegintly based on hand and dealer card.

 2. Payout Ratio (Interface: PaymentRatio): Some casinos pay 3:2 if player gets blackjack some dont.
 Some casinos pay 1:2 if dealer is busted.
 You can implement the interface PaymentRatio.
 Sample PaymentRatio's implemented is SimplePaymentRatio.